Medtronic-LABS/spice-2.0-server/README.md

 This is the backend of the Spice app, which provides healthcare support to patients across a population.

+## System requirements
+- Ubuntu 20.04 LTS or newer
+- 4-8 cores (Intel Xeon, AMD Ryzen, or newer)
+- RAM 32 GB or more

 ## Prerequisites

 - Git